 If the current charge of Domestic Assault is the accused’s second domestic assault charge – and the accused was convicted of a prior Domestic Assault charge within the previous ten years – then the current offense will be charged as a Gross Misdemeanor offense.

 If convicted of a second Domestic Assault charge within a ten year period, the offender will face a minimum of 20 days in jail.
 The penalties can increase depending on the circumstances of each individual Minnesota Domestic Assault case.
-Three Domestic Assault convictions in a ten year period will result in a Felony conviction and will trigger significant penalties.
+Three MN Domestic Assault convictions in a ten year period will result in a Felony conviction and will trigger significant penalties.

 A MINNESOTA DOMESTIC ASSAULT CONVICTION ALSO TRIGGERS FIREARM RESTRICTIONS.

 If someone uses a firearm during the commission of the Domestic Assault offense, the court may order that the firearm be forfeited.
 This means the state would seize the firearm and the offender would no longer own the weapon.

-A Domestic Assault charge is a very serious criminal offense, even if it is a first-time Misdemeanor offense.
+A MN Domestic Assault charge is a very serious criminal offense, even if it is a first-time Misdemeanor offense.
 If charged with Domestic Assault, you need an experienced Minnesota criminal defense lawyer on your side.

 Our St. Paul criminal defense attorneys have successfully handled numerous Domestic Assault cases.
-Our aggressive criminal defense lawyers will thoroughly investigate every aspect of your allegations.
+At Arechigo & Stokka, our aggressive criminal defense lawyers will thoroughly investigate every aspect of your allegations.
 We take the time and have the experience to prepare a solid defense.